 The plastic outdoor mirrors are a little better, but they do tend to look like they’ve come out of the fairground house of horrors, you don’t get a perfect reflection back and it ends up looking a little bit warped, which does ruin the effect somewhat.

 So, I’ve found if you use a good quality interior mirror, they will look good and last longer than cheaper mirrors, outside.
 They won’t last forever, and yes when you go to purchase one there will be a lot of tutting and head scratching and “that won’t last outside dear” type of comments from the mirror supplier!

 The main problem with using a mirror outside is that the water gets in and separates the reflective surface from the glass.
 In the past, I’ve used a flexible metal-like tape over the top of the mirror to help prevent the water getting in.
 If you ask in the mirror place, or builders merchant, they will hopefully know what I’m talking about and be able to supply you with some, once they’ve stopped telling you what a bad idea it is to use an internal mirror in the garden!

 Another issue can be glue.
 If the mirror is glued in place, the glue has a nasty habit of working its way through the mirror’s reflective surface and causing a darkening in the glass – especially, if the mirror is repositioned during glueing.
 A mirror supplier will hopefully be able to guide you on how to fix the mirror in place and which glue to use if traditional mirror fixings aren’t an option.

-Going back to aesthetics – do be warned, features alone will NOT give you a stunning garden – you have to get the design layout right first.
+Going back to aesthetics – do be warned, features alone will NOT give you a stunning garden – it won’t matter how well you place a mirror – you have to get the design layout right first.
 If you don’t know how to do that then…

 Attend one of our FREE Fast Track Garden Design online classes…